hcvelo/hcvelo.github.io/content/info/riding-guide.md

 ## During the ride

-As a general introduction to group riding please watch and familiarise yourself with the information contained within the following video: [GCN: Riding in a group](https://www.youtube.com/watch?v=93dprSqdL5s)
+As a general introduction to group riding please watch and familiarise yourself with the information contained within the following video.
+{{< youtube 93dprSqdL5s >}}

 In general terms please follow the following key points throughout any ride: